Julien-K: Collaborations

-Julien-K teamed up with the late Chester Bennington, former Linkin Park lead vocalist, to perform the song "Let Down" for the ReAct Now: Music & Relief televised concert.
+Julien-K collaborated with the late Chester Bennington, former Linkin Park lead vocalist, to perform the song "Let Down" for the ReAct Now: Music & Relief televised concert.

 The Julien-K production team of Derakh, Shuck and Valcic also worked with Chester Bennington to perform an exclusive version of the song "Morning After" for the Underworld: Evolution soundtrack and for the remix album of the band Mindless Self Indulgence's "What Do They Know?".
 The track was released as a bonus remix on Another Mindless Rip Off, with a completely "Instrumental DJ Dub" version being released for free download on their official website.

-Julien-K has also teamed up on Chester Bennington's solo project, the band called Dead by Sunrise.
+Julien-K has also collaborated on Chester Bennington's solo project, the band called Dead by Sunrise.
 Dead by Sunrise has since released their debut album Out of Ashes on October 13, 2009.
-The band was on hiatus ever since, and with Bennington's passing in 2017, its fate is currently unknown.
+The band was on hiatus ever since.
+With Bennington's passing in 2017, its fate is currently unknown.

 During Projekt Revolution 2007, Bennington replaced lead singer Ryan Shuck for the Chicago date of the tour while Shuck attended his brother's wedding.

-Julien-K, mostly Amir, collaborated with Brandon Smith of The Anix for three singles, "ANTILIFE", "Your Lies Are Like Fire" including a live acoustic cover of "Where Is My Mind?" by Pixies.
-All of them appeared on The Anix's studio album REVENGE.
+Julien-K, mostly Amir, collaborated with Brandon Smith of The Anix for three singles, "ANTILIFE", "Your Lies Are Like Fire" and a live acoustic cover of "Where Is My Mind?" by Pixies, all of which appeared on The Anix's studio album REVENGE in 2022.
+They would continue to collaborate over the next few years, releasing the singles "DESPERATION DAY" shortly after the album, and "CRAWL" in 2024.

 Touring

-In 2007, prior to the release of their debut album, Julien-K was on the main stage for Linkin Park's Projekt Revolution tour and one of the opening bands for Evanescence's North American "The Open Door" tour, and followed it up in 2008 opening for Mindless Self Indulgence, with supporting bands Fake Shark - Real Zombie!, London After Midnight, The Birthday Massacre and Combichrist.
+In 2007, prior to the release of their debut album, Julien-K was on the main stage for Linkin Park's Projekt Revolution tour and one of the opening bands for Evanescence's North American "The Open Door" tour, and followed it up in 2008 opening for Mindless Self Indulgence, with supporting bands Fake Shark – Real Zombie!, London After Midnight, The Birthday Massacre and Combichrist.

 In July 2010 the band announced their first European tour, scheduled for August and September, playing in Germany, Netherlands, France and England.

-Julien-K appeared as the musical guest at the fourth annual Summer of Sonic fan convention in London on 25 June 2011 as part of their second European tour.
+Julien-K appeared as the musical guest at the fourth annual Summer of Sonic fan convention in London on June 25, 2011, as part of their second European tour.

-Following the release of We're Here With You, the band embarked on their third European tour, supporting Mindless Self Indulgence in fall 2012.
+Following the release of We're Here with You, the band embarked on their third European tour, supporting Mindless Self Indulgence in fall 2012.

+In 2024 they did back to back tours supporting metal band Powerman 5000.